Tiendil/tiendil-org-content/content/posts/2024-02-21-hello-en-world/en.md

 This is my first blog post in English, but not the first one in general.
 I have blogged in Russian for a long time and have always wanted to share my thoughts with the English-speaking world.
 At last, I found some time to adapt my blog, and here we are!

-Most of the future posts will be bilingual (will be in two versions: in English and in Russian).
+Most of the future posts will be bilingual (English & Russian).
 Also, with time, I'll translate my most interesting old posts.

 Once again, nice to meet you!
 Feel free to contact me by any means.